alvarnydev/yanniksahl.com/src/content/about/education.md

 <!-- EMT -->

-I earned my two Bachelor diplomas in the fields of Business Administration and Computer Engineering.
+I earned two Bachelor diplomas in the fields of Business Administration and Computer Engineering.
 I'm also a qualified E.M.T. which is a skill I picked up in 2022 and briefly worked as in 2023.

 <br>